learn-co-curriculum/node-modules-patterns/README.md

 }
 ```

 So what's happening with just `exports =...`?
 It won't work as expected, because we cannot assign exports to something.
 We lose the reference.

-We need to use `module.exports =...` if we want to assign the entire module, i.e., if we want to have the logic as the result of `require()` and not as the result of `require().NAME`.
+We need to use `module.exports =...` if we want to assign the entire module, i.e., if we want to have the logic as the result of `require()` and not as the result of `require().NAME` where `NAME` is some arbitrary name (e.g, `configs`, `users`).

+Typicall, Node developers have one `module.exports = ...` in a file or many `exports.NAME =...`.
 When to use `module.exports = ...` vs. `exports.name = ...` or `module.exports.name = ...`?
 In other words, when do you want to use `var name = require('name')` and when `var nameB = require('nameA').nameB`?

-Node developers tend to use the former when they have a large class which takes the whole file.
-They use the latter when they have a set of individual methods or objects.
-A good example will be an Express.js library which uses the former style and a collection of some utilities which are categorically the same but have distinct functionalities.
+Node developers tend to use the `module.exports = ...` when they have a large class which takes the whole file.
+They use the `exports.NAME = ...` when they have a set of individual methods or objects.
+A good example of the former approach is the Express.js library.
+An example of the latter is a collection of some utilities which are categorically the same, but have distinct functionalities which don't need to communicate with one another.

 An example of the latter is `chai` which has `except` property: `var expect = require('chai').expect`.